skeledrew/brain-skill/README.md

 - holla back
 - reload abilities
 - ping
+- reset eyes*
+- look up/down/left/right/crossed *
+- set brightness to N *
+- what version are you
+*Mark 1 enclosure

 ## Known Bugs, Quirks & Limits
-- External speaking (ping) is doubled
+- External speaking (ping) is repeated sometimes
-- External regexes not handled, only keywords

 # To Do
 - learn spelling and new ability